 If you need medical care

-You have to take your LMA card with you when you seek medical care.
-You also have to show your LMA card when to get any medication you have been prescribed from a pharmacy.
-If you have not received your LMA card yet, you have to show the receipt you were given when you sought asylum.
+If you are an asylum seeker in Sweden you have to show your Asylum seeker (LMA) card when you seek medical care.
+You also need to show your LMA card when you get a prescription for medicine filled in a pharmacy.
+If you have not yet been sent your LMA card, you have to show the receipt proving that you have applied for asylum.

 Confidentiality obligation for medical care staff

 All medical care staff in Sweden are bound by a confidentiality obligation.
 This means that they are not allowed to tell anyone else anything about you unless you have given them permission to do so.
-What you tell the medical care staff will not affect your chances of getting a residence permit in Sweden.
 Interpreters working for the health and medical care services also have a confidentiality obligation, and staff in pharmacies are also bound by it.

 Interpretation into other languages

-If you don't speak Swedish that well, you are entitled to be helped by an interpreter when you are in contact with authorities and medical care staff.
-For example, you are entitled to take an interpreter along when you are seeing a doctor or someone else in medical or dental care services.
+If you don't speak Swedish that well, you are entitled to be helped by an interpreter when you meet medical care staff.

 Using pictures when talking to medical care staff